How to Recharge Your Car’s AC System

 Why Do You Need to Recharge Your Car’s AC?

 If your automobile’s air conditioning is blowing warm, or simply not cold air, it’s almost always because there’s a leak somewhere in the system.
-The leak causes the level of the unit’s coolant — which for most modern cars is known by the technical term R-134a — to get lower and lower.
-If the leak is slow enough, it can be difficult to detect, and sometimes your car’s AC compressor will shut down automatically once the coolant volume has dipped to a certain point, to protect it from damage.
-If it’s a major leak, and the coolant leaves all at once, then you might notice that the compressor isn’t even clicking on when you activate the system.
+The leak causes the level of the unit’s refrigerant — which for most modern cars is known by the technical terms R-134a and R-1234yf — to get lower and lower.
+If the leak is slow enough, it can be difficult to detect, and sometimes your car’s AC compressor will shut down automatically once the refrigerant volume has dipped to a certain point, to protect it from damage.
+If it’s a major leak, and the refrigerant leaves all at once, then you might notice that the compressor isn’t even clicking on when you activate the system.

 How Do You Fix Your Car’s AC?

 What if you don’t have time to go see a mechanic?
-You can always try to recharge your car’s AC yourself using a self-recharge kit.
-These kits offer a cylinder filled with a mixture of R-134a and sealants that are designed to clog up any leaks that your car might have.
-The biggest issue with using this type of solution is that, over time, the sealants can cause more problems than they solve inside your car — and if there’s a major leak, you’re just wasting your cash as the coolant will continue to escape.
+You can always recharge your car’s AC yourself using a self-recharge kit.
+These kits offer a cylinder filled with a mixture of refrigerant and sealants that are designed to stop any leaks that your car might have.
+The biggest issue with using this type of solution is that, over time, the sealants may cause problems inside the AC system — and if there’s a major physical leak, you’re just wasting your cash as the refrigerant will continue to escape.

-Self-recharge kits can work, but you should consider them a stopgap solution at best.
-In general, it’s always best to go see a trained AC mechanic when your car’s system needs to be recharged.
+Self-recharge kits can work, but they are not a long-term solution.
+In general, it’s always best to go see your local NAPA AutoCare expert when your car’s system needs to be recharged.

 Photo courtesy of Freeimages